gluax-lang/gluax-lang.github.io/src/content/docs/language/vec-map-expr.md

 GLuaX provides concise syntax for initializing vectors and maps.
 You can optionally specify type parameters using `::<type>`.

 > **Note:**
-> The syntax for initializing a vector or map looks very similar to struct initialization in GLuaX.
+> The syntax for initializing a vector or map looks very similar to class initialization in GLuaX.
 The difference is that the compiler detects when you are initializing a `map` or `vec` and parses it differently.

 > **Tip:**
 > It is recommended to write the curly braces directly after `map` or `vec` (e.g., `map{...}` or `vec{...}`), and **not** with a space like `map {...}`.
-This helps visually and syntactically distinguish map/vector initialization from struct initialization.
+This helps visually and syntactically distinguish map/vector initialization from class initialization.

 ### Vector Initialization